 While performing overhaul duties, firefighters may trip in the unknown low visibility environment, fall down stairs, fall into unexpected holes, or flooring or ceiling may give way causing injury to those above or below.
 Firefighters are working with heavy equipment in less than optimal environments.
-Furthermore, firefighters are exposed to toxic carcinogens that may lead to development of cancer.
-Overhaul of a structure for extended periods of time increase lung permeability, which increases the risk of smoke inhalation and exposure to carcinogens through the airway.
+Furthermore, firefighters are exposed to toxic carcinogens that may lead to the development of cancer.
+Overhaul of a structure for extended periods of time increases lung permeability, which increases the risk of smoke inhalation and exposure to carcinogens through the airway.
 Carcinogens still linger in the air and on the material inside the structure long after the fire is extinguished.
 These carcinogens include soot and other chemicals or particulates found in smoke, such as benzene.

 While the culture of firefighting has changed over the years, in the past firefighters typically did not wear masks or other protective equipment while performing overhaul duties.
 The danger was believed to have passed, since the large fire was not actively burning, and smoke was not pouring from the structures.
 However, this is not the case.
 Carcinogens may enter through the airway or the skin and are most certainly still present in the environment.
-Studies have shown the carcinogens are even found inside face masks and inside the firefighters heavy turnout gear.
+Studies have shown the carcinogens are even found inside face masks and inside the firefighters’ heavy turnout gear.
 Fire investigators are also especially exposed while spending long periods of time in the environment after a fire has been extinguished.